 Day traders must have a set of services and tools in order to do their jobs effectively.
 Most of them likely already have some of the required tools.
 But, one of question that is often brought forward by a majority of day traders regards the type of internet they should have in order to access financial markets.

-Day trading internet ought to be fast enough that it can support instant loading of web pages.
-If your internet connection cannot do that, it may not be convenient for day trading.
+Day trading internet should be fast enough that it can support instant loading of web pages.
+If your internet connection cannot do that, it may not be sufficient enough for day trading.

 In the world of day trading, thousands of data points stream to your computer every second, as the prices of assets move.
 As such, your internet must be able to support that stream of continuous data.
 If it is too slow to process the data, you will experience lag, whereby you will be getting old data instead of the latest data.